openid/eKYC-IDA/use_cases/TISA/pending_status/README.md

-A new tag to incite the “status” of the evidence.
+A new tag to indicate the “status” of the evidence.

 The example form the TISA project is “pending”.
 A document may be scanned for verifcation.
 The verification process may be offline and involve a human operator assessing the scanned document for authenticity and cross checking this to a selfie.